Vid Vrhovnik

 Vid Vrhovnik (born 12 July 1999 in Slovenj Gradec) is a Slovenian Nordic combined skier.

+Career

 Vrhovnik won the gold medal at the ski jumping team competition at the 2016 Winter Youth Olympics, together with Ema Klinec and Bor Pavlovčič.
 In 2018, Vrhovnik became the Junior World Champion in Nordic combined.
 He represented Slovenia at the 2018 Winter Olympics in Pyeongchang, South Korea.
 His personal best is 48s.